koii-network/docs/compute/introduction.md

 - **CUDA:** Accelerate your tasks by leveraging CUDA, a parallel computing platform and API model created by Nvidia.
 Ideal for compute-intensive workloads, especially in domains like AI and graphics.

-- **PyTorch:** Whether you're into machine learning, deep learning, or AI, our support for PyTorch ensures you can build and train your models on the Koii Network efficiently.
+- **PyTorch:** Whether you're into machine learning, deep learning, or AI, our support for PyTorch ensures you can build and train your models on the Koii efficiently.

 To delve deeper into how these technologies seamlessly integrate with Koii, [read more here](/compute/supported).